fossabot/clecx/README.md

 # Current Status:

 Bootstrapping: I am currently making an interpreter for the language.
-The bootstrapper is written in python:
+The bootstrapper is written in C++:

-### Why Python, the slowest language, a language that should never be used for interpreters?

-Prototyping speed.
-The stage0 compiler will never be used after I finish it.
-This is why I do not intend to spend much time on this process.
-Do not worry.
-I just want to get something up and running.

 ### Where is the stage0 compiler?
 /stage0